Faith & Play Stories

 News and Announcements

-A “Playing in the Light” Godly Play/Faith & Play Training weekend for Friends hosted by First Friends Meeting in Greensboro, North Carolina.
-June 27-29, 2025 with Trainer Melinda Wenner Bradley.
+A “Playing in the Light” Godly Play/Faith & Play Training weekend for Friends hosted at West Chester Friends Meeting in West Chester, PA.
+September 12-14, 2025 with Trainer Melinda Wenner Bradley.
 Registration is open!

 First Friends Meeting Shares Stories Across Generations